 “I had to realize that everyone has different body types.
 That’s just how it is.
 Now, I try to be my happiest, healthiest self.
 I’m a curvy girl and had to learn to love who I am instead of trying to fight it.”
 Gia trains hard, eats well, and works out consistently.
 She kicks my butt when we go hiking, and it’s proof that a strong body doesn’t have “a” shape.

 “I love to show up and kick ass.
 I know people might look at me and think I’m out of shape because I’m a bigger girl.
 But I can take pride in knowing I’m strong and healthy, and it gives me major confidence and a positive body image.”

-On my recent podcast, Gia revealed that plus-size modeling actually starts at a size 6 (sometimes a size 4) — sizes that many people wouldn’t consider being plus-size.
+On Episode #8 of the podcast, Gia revealed that plus-size modeling actually starts at a size 6 (sometimes a size 4) — sizes that many people wouldn’t consider being plus-size.
 But Gia isn’t as concerned about her size at all, and neither are her agents.
 Her main focus is being healthy, and taking comfort in the fact that size isn’t always reflective of health.

 “I don’t eat healthy anymore just to be a certain size.
 I eat because I know the benefits that come with it.
 I feel good when I eat good foods.
 Most importantly, I want to be the woman I needed when I was younger.
 That’s really become my purpose in life.”

-Catch my entire conversation with Gia Sinatra on building a positive body image on the Self Love & Sweat podcast!
+Catch my entire conversation with Gia Sinatra on building a positive body image on Episode #8 of Self Love & Sweat podcast!